fares-h-moneim/Snakes-and-Ladders-with-Monopoly-Cards/README.md

 # Snakes and Ladders with Monopoly Cards

-A reinterpretation of the classical game Snakes and Ladders but with a twist by adding Monopoly Cards to the game using C++ CMUgraphics Library.
+A reinterpretation of the classical game Snakes and Ladders but with a twist by adding Monopoly Cards to the game using C++, OOP, and CMUgraphics Library.

 ## Software Required to Run the Game: